Late capitalism: Skepticism about late capitalism

+In contemporary society, the validity of the concept of late capitalism is rejected by some and accepted by others, but academics have not debated the issue much in conferences and journals.
+There is relatively little recent literature on the subject that academics can refer to for ideas.

+Open questions

 The idea of "late capitalism" was never accepted by the majority of social scientists, economists and historians, for five types of reasons:

 It was considered that the expression was tinged with illiberal political biases about capitalism, and/or because it is unknowable or uncertain whether capitalism is "on its last legs", or "if and when it will end".
-The German-American economist Hans Philip Neisser, a lecturer at the New School of Social Research, stated in 1954 that "The vital power of all civilizations and all economic systems some day declines and comes to an end.
+The German-American economist Hans Philip Neisser, a lecturer at the New School of Social Research, stated in 1954 that:

+"The vital power of all civilizations and all economic systems some day declines and comes to an end.
 At what point will the free enterprise system definitely reach its old age?
-I do not know of any scientific way to determine this moment in advance.”
-The unresolved questions were: "late" in what sense?
-In comparison to what?
-How do we know?
-What could possibly replace capitalism?The liberal economist Paul Krugman stated in 2018 that "I’ve had several interviews lately in which I was asked whether capitalism had reached a dead end, and needed to be replaced with something else.
-I'm never sure what the interviewers have in mind; neither, I suspect, do they."
+I do not know of any scientific way to determine this moment in advance."